 Last month my husband had a birthday.
 We were traveling on his actual birthday so I made him a cake right before we left.
 And he actually liked it!

-If you remember from my strawberry shortcake cream cake post, you’ll know my husband doesn’t care for homemade cakes for his birthday.
+My husband doesn’t care for homemade cakes for his birthday.
 He grew up with boxed strawberry cakes and must have this each year.
-It’s a comfort food for him.
+It’s comfort food for him.

 This is a challenge for me because I want to bake him a cake from scratch, one that’s made entirely from love.